 The University tracks every student’s course grades to ensure satisfactory progress towards completing a degree.
 You can read the full policy here:

-This letter invites you to ‘show cause’ (in other words, explain) why you think you should be allowed to continue in your course.
-If you receive a show cause letter, it is very much in your best interests to respond to it: your response matters, and can influence the outcome.
+This letter invites you to ‘show cause’ which means the University is requesting an explanation and information on why you think you should be allowed to continue in your course.
+If you receive a show cause letter, it is very much in your best interests to respond to it: your response matters and can influence the outcome.

-In any of the above scenarios, you have the opportunity to take action.
-Student Assist can help you to understand these processes and support you along the way with practical help.
+In any of the above scenarios, the opportunity to take action is available.
+Student Assist can help you to understand these processes and support you along the way with practical help in how and when to respond.
 The processes might seem daunting, but they are designed to give you every opportunity to succeed.